DataDog/datadog-vale/RULES.md

 **Ignore Case:** True

-### Avoid vague text in links like '%s' unless you can pair it with more descriptive text.
+### Avoid vague text in links like '%s' unless you can pair it with more descriptive text

 **Level:** *warning*